-GRAND OCEAN RETAIL GROUP LTD. and Relational Subsidiaries
+GRAND OCEAN RETAIL GROUP LTD, and Relational Subsidiaries

-Notes to the Consolidated Financial Statements For the years ended December 31, 2021 and 2020 (Expressed in Thousands of New Taiwan Dollars, Unless Otherwise Specified)
+Notes to the Consolidated Financial Statements For the years ended December 31, 2020 and 2019

+(Expressed in Thousands of New Taiwan Dollars, Unless Otherwise Specified)

-I. Company History
+1. Company History

 GRAND OCEAN RETAIL GROUP LTD. (the "Company") was founded in the Cayman Islands on Aug 23, 2006, and the organizational structure re-engineering of the company was executed in Oct 2007.
-Afterwards there were 160,000 thousand newly-issued shares from the company in exchange for 100% equity of REGALOCEANINTERNATIONALLTD., making the company also acquire 100% equity of the Grand Ocean Department Store indirectly.
+Afterwards there were 160,000 thousand newly-issued shares from the company in exchange for 100% equity of REGAL OCEAN INTERNATIONAL LTD., making the company also acquire 100% equity of the Grand Ocean Department Store indirectly.
 After re-engineering, the company has become the parent company of the Grand Ocean Department Store Group.
 Shares of the company had been listed in Taiwan Stock Exchange since Jun 6, 2012.
-The consolidated financial statements of the company as of Dec 31, 2020 include equity of the associates by the company and its subsidiaries (the"Group"), as well as the consolidated company.
+The consolidated financial statements of the company include equity of the associates by the company and its subsidiaries (the "Group"), as well as the consolidated company.
 Main business contents of the consolidated company are business management consulting and retail sales.

-II.
-Approval date and procedures of the consolidated financial statements:
+2. Approval date and procedures of the consolidated financial statements:

-These consolidated financial statements were authorized for issuance by the Board of Directors on March 30, 2022.
+These consolidated financial statements were authorized for issuance by the Board of Directors on March 31, 2023.

-III.
-New standards, amendments and interpretations adopted:

-(a) The impact of the International Financial Reporting Standards ("IFRSs") endorsed by the Financial Supervisory Commission, R.O.C. ("FSC") which have already been adopted.
+- 3. New standards, amendments and interpretations adopted: - (a) The impact of the International Financial Reporting Standards ("IFRSs") endorsed by the Financial Supervisory Commission, R.O.C. ("FSC") which have already been adopted.

-The details of impact on the Group's adoption of the new amendments beginning January 1, 2021 are as follows, and there is no significant impact on the consolidated equity statement.
+The details of impact on the Group's adoption of the new amendments beginning January 1, 2022 are as follows: